Application Configuration

 # walletName = MyWallet0

-defaultAccountType = segwit # legacy, segwit, nested-segwit
+purpose = segwit # legacy, segwit, nested-segwit, taproot

 # the number of consecutive addresses that we do not